Community Food Programs

 *Please note this is only for non-perishable foods and hygiene items.
-Please no clothing, perishable foods or expired foods.
+Please no clothing or opened, perishable, or expired foods.
 Thank you!

 In December 2020, a local resident, helped by her neighbours, installed this pantry based on the same format as the little book libraries.

-Free, in the foyer at 1330 Fairfield Rd., open during centre hours.
+Free, in the foyer at 1330 Fairfield Road.
+Thursdays from 5-6 pm, while supplies last.

 We offer quality rescued food to community members in a safe and welcoming environment.

-What is it ?
+What is it?
 Each Tuesday, individuals and families can “shop” rescued food for free including fresh fruits and vegetables, dairy, frozen healthy food, dry food, and more.
 Food offered varies each week.
-Homemade meals and treats (cooked with the same rescued food by volunteers) and Red Cedar Café meals may also be available.
+Homemade meals and treats (cooked with the same rescued food by volunteers) may also be available.
 We can also offer a $10 emergency grocery gift card, and place you on our list of participants (currently on waitlist).

 I cannot physically come to the center, can I benefit from it anyway?
-Yes, our volunteers offer home delivery service in Fairfield Gonzales and adjacent neighbourhoods.
+Yes, our volunteers offer home delivery service to Fairfield and Gonzales neighbourhoods.